-The leaving fee is 533 pesos.
+The leaving fee is 687 pesos (updated 2023).
 Do not argue or quibble with the petulant boy behind the Immigration desk otherwise he’ll try to remove you from the boat and just generally behave like a child.
 He’ll make life a bit difficult for you and his aim will be to alienate you from the group you travel with by making you hold up the boat.

 Dropping Off Your Baggage

 The Belizean boat staff are so happy and friendly and they’ll gladly swap your luggage for some tags.
 Orange tags go to Caye Caulker and yellow tags go to San Pedro.

 Once everybody has checked in, all the luggage is lined up near the immigration hall and the sniffer dog is brought in to smell it.

 The same will happen with your hand luggage which you line up on the tarmac next to the boat and the sniffer dog will go through it.

 The boat is pretty small and can take a maximum of approximately fifty people.